konstructio/kubefirst/docs/kubefirst/local/after-install.md

 | Metaphor Frontend            | (development, staging, production) instance of sample Nextjs and React app             |

 - These apps are all managed by Argo CD and the app configurations are in the `gitops` repo's `registry` folder.
-- The AWS infrastructure is terraform - that's also in your `gitops` repo, but in your `terraform` folder.

 ## Step 1: Console UI